-When you want to execute the Appium test on a specific device on the cloud or change target device from Android to iOS, you’ll need to edit some desired capabilities in order to get tests successfully executed every single time.
+When you want to execute the Appium test on a specific device on the cloud or change target device from Android to iOS, you’ll need to edit some desired capabilities to get tests successfully executed every single time.

 No Parallelism – One Device at a Time

-Pros of Server-Side Appium
+Pros of Cloud-Side Appium

 Faster & Stable Tests

-As stated above, one of the main causes of flaky tests with Client-Side Appium is that all the test files and results would need to go through multiple layers of the network.
+As stated above, one of the leading causes of flaky tests with Client-Side Appium is that all the test files and results would need to go through multiple layers of the network.
 That’s not the case for Server-Side Appium, as all the test files are uploaded to Bitbar Cloud first and test execution happens on the server.
 It’s considerably faster than the Client-Side execution approach to get more reliable test results.

-Cons of Server-Side Appium
+Cons of Cloud-Side Appium